mahaloz/ctf-wiki-en/docs/misc/traffic/introduction.md

-## Traffic Packet Analysis

-In the CTF competition, forensic analysis of traffic packets is another important direction of investigation.
+In CTFs, analyzing traffic packets is an important part of performing an investigation.

-Usually, a PCAP file containing traffic data is provided during the game, and sometimes the player is required to repair or reconstruct the transferred file before analyzing.
+Often the competition will provide a traffic packets PCAP file, where players need to repair or rebuild the files transferred in the PCAP file to perform analysis.

-The PCAP section focuses on the direction of the investigation.
-The complicated part is that the data packet is filled with a large amount of irrelevant traffic information.
-Therefore, how to classify and filter the data is the work that the entrant needs to complete.
+PCAP is the key research direction, the complication is that the packets are filled with a lot of irrelevant traffics, so filter out the irrelevant traffics will be necessary.

-In general, there are the following steps
+Overall, there are the following steps:

-- Overall grasp
+- Overall Grasp
-- Agreement rating
+  - Agreement Rating
-- Endpoint statistics
+  - Endpoint Statistics
-- Filter match selection
+- Filter Relevant Information
-- Filter syntax
+  - Filter Syntax
-- Host, Protocol, contains, eigenvalue
+  - Host, Protocol, Contains, Flags
-- Found an exception
+- Find Exceptions
-- special string
+  - Special Strings
-- Agreement a field
-- flag is in the server
+  - A Protocol Field
+  - Flag Located On The Server
 - Data Extraction
-- String fetch
+  - Strings Extraction
-- File extraction
+  - Files Extraction

-In general, traffic analysis in the game can be summarized in the following three directions:
+In general, CTF traffic packets analysis falls into these 3 categories:

-- Traffic packet repair
+- Repair Traffic Packet (PCAP) File
-- Protocol analysis
+- Protocol Analysis
 - Data Extraction